Spin(7)-instantons on Joyce's first examples of compact Spin(7)-manifolds

 \paragraph{Lewis' construction of Spin(7)-instantons.}

 Lewis \cite{Lewi} constructed $Spin(7)$-instantons on one of Joyce's examples of compact $Spin(7)$-manifolds.
-His construction is to place Hermitian-Yang--Mills connections on a smooth K3 surface in a partial resolution of $T^8 / \Gamma$, which becomes a Cayley submanifold after the resolution, he glues them to the trivial connection, and perturbs the resulting connection alongside the underlying $Spin(7)$-structure of Joyce.
+His construction is to place Hermitian-Yang--Mills connections on a smooth K3 surface in a partial resolution of $T^8 / \Gamma$, which becomes a Cayley submanifold after the resolution.
+He glues then them to the trivial connection, and perturbs the resulting connection alongside the underlying $Spin(7)$-structure of Joyce.
+Here, a Cayley submanifold in a $Spin(7)$-manifold is a real four-dimensional submanifold calibrated by the four-form determining the $Spin(7)$-structure.
 This can be thought of as a Taubes style construction of $Spin(7)$-instantons, since, as Lewis and Tian \cite{Tian} find out, a sequence of $Spin(7)$-instantons may bubble out along a Cayley submanifold, after taking a subsequence and gauge transformations.
 Later, Walpuski \cite{Walp2} beautifully worked out the Taubes construction of $Spin(7)$-instantons, and Lewis's construction can be seen as an example of the Walpuski construction.
-See Section \ref{sec:Lewis} for a detailed description of these.

 \paragraph{Our results.}